Secrecy at the heart of Assange's world

 While preaching the need for official openness, Assange is known for being highly secretive about himself.

-He tried to suppress publication of his own autobiography earlier this year after falling out with a Scottish publisher midway through a $1 million deal.
+He tried to suppress publication of his own autobiography earlier this year after falling out with a Scottish publisher midway through a $1 million (624 thousand pounds) deal.

 Nick Davies, publishing director of Canongate, said Assange felt the book was "too personal" and that Assange himself had later declared: "All memoir is prostitution."